-We looked at seven complaints received in the last 12 months.
+We looked at seven complaints received in the last nine months since the provider took over the service.
 We saw that in all cases patients received a written response, with details of the Parliamentary Health Service Ombudsman's office provided in case the complaint was not managed to the satisfaction of the patient.
 Lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
-We saw evidence learning was shared in the service newsletters and weekly bulletins.